 The match evened out in singles play, with each team claiming three first sets.
 Despite splitting first sets, Texas A&M was able to pick up points in straight sets on the top three courts.
 Catanzariti was the first Aggie off the court for the second straight day, topping Akihiro Tanaka 6-3, 6-2 on court three.
 The win was the second straight for the Pittsburgh, Penn. native and team-leading 70th of his collegiate career.

 No. 48 Arconada inched the Aggies closer to Athens with a 6-2, 6-4 victory over Stevens on court two.
 The Buenos Aires, Argentina native picked up his team-leading 19th dual victory to improve to 21-4 overall on the year.

+No. 6 Rinderknech clinched the team match for the second straight day, defeating No. 27 Laurent 6-4, 6-2 on court one.
 The Paris, France native improved to 17-7 against ranked foes and 26-8 overall on the season.